Dansk

-Frederik Magle, born the 17th of april 1977, is a Danish contemporary classical music composer, international concert organist and pianist.
+Frederik Magle, born the 17th of April 1977 in Stubbekøbing, Denmark, is a composer of contemporary classical music, concert organist, and pianist.
 Member of The Danish Composer's Society since 1998.

-The first public performance of his music took place at the easter morning service in Stubbekoebing church when Frederik was 8 years old - The childrens choir performed an easter hymn composed by Frederik.
+The first public performance of Frederik Magle's music took place at the easter morning service in Stubbekøbing church on April 7th, 1985 - The children's choir performed an easter hymn composed by Frederik.

 1988

-Grundtvigs Cathedral, Copenhagen - The minimusical »A Christmas child« and the cantata »We are afraid« was performed by 100 singers and musicians before an audience of more than 2,000.
+Grundtvig's Church, Copenhagen, November 27th: The mini-musical »A Christmas child« and the cantata »We are afraid« were performed by 100 singers and musicians before an audience of more than 2,000.
+The concert received significant media coverage, including newspaper articles and reviews as well as interviews in radio and television.

 1991

-The New Years Concert 1991 on danish television channel TV2, where the Sonata »Vox Humana« was performed by the violinist Nikolaj Znaider.
+New Years Eve: At the New Years Concert 1991 on Danish television channel TV2, the Sonata »Vox Humana« was again performed by the violinist Nikolaj Znaider.

 1993